Kappa Andromedae

-Kappa Andromedae, Latinized from κ Andromedae, also named Kaffalmusalsala, is a star in the northern constellation of Andromeda.
+Kappa Andromedae, Latinized from κ Andromedae, formally named Kaffalmusalsala, is a star in the northern constellation of Andromeda.
 It is visible to the naked eye with an apparent visual magnitude of 4.1.
 Based on the star's ranking on the Bortle Dark-Sky Scale, it is luminous enough to be visible from the suburbs and from urban outskirts, but not from brightly lit inner city regions.
 Parallax measurements place it at a distance of approximately 168 ly.
 It is drifting closer with a radial velocity of −13 km/s, and there is a high likelihood (86%) that it is a member of the Beta Pictoris moving group.
 The star has one known exoplanet, Kappa Andromedae b.